ashkan18/graphlient/README.md

     )
   end

-  it 'returns the expected data' do
+  it 'returns invoice fees' do
     response = client.query(query)
     expect(response.data).to be_truthy
     expect(response.data.invoice.id).to eq('42')